Basics of Income Statement

 #2 – Cost of Goods Sold

 The cost of goods sold is the cost of the raw materials required to manufacture products.
-These raw materials are sourced from different suppliers, and this cost consists of the bulk of costs required for a company to run a business and expand the business.
+These raw materials are sourced from different suppliers, which consists of the bulk of costs required for a company to run a business and expand the business.

 Cost of Goods Sold in Google primarily consists of traffic acquisition costs paid to Google Network Members for ads displayed.